cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 ## Section II - Post-Unlaunch Configuration

-Currently, Unlaunch defaults to launching it's ROM launcher on boot.
-We will change this so that we could launch whatever we like depending on our button configuration (while also adding a fallback to the Nintendo DSi System Menu)
+Currently Unlaunch defaults to launching its file menu on boot, but this can be changed launch whatever you want.

 We will also reconfigure nds-bootstrap to launch into TWiLight Menu++ (instead of the exploited DSiWare title) when we soft-reset in-game.

 1. Power on your console while holding <kbd>A</kbd> + <kbd>B</kbd>
 1. Navigate to `OPTIONS`, and look at the available options
    - <kbd>A</kbd> + <kbd>B</kbd> is hardcoded to launch into Unlaunch's menu, and as such cannot be changed
-1. Feel free to play around with the options available for changing what each button boots you into.
-You can select DSiWare, Homebrew (best to use TWiLight Menu++ for that though) and Slot-1 launching
+   - The `NO BUTTON` and `BUTTON A/B/X/Y` options can be set however you like and will choose what your DSi loads at boot depending on which buttons are held.
+You can select any DSiWare, Homebrew, the Slot-1 card, or Unlaunch's file menu
-   - For TWiLight Menu++, hover over the `TWiLight Menu++` option and make sure that `boot.nds` is shown on the bottom screen
+      - For TWiLight Menu++, select the `TWiLight Menu++` option where `boot.nds` is shown on the bottom screen
-   - For the original DSi System Menu, select `Launcher`.
+      - For the original DSi Menu, select `Launcher`
-1. Set `Launch Error` to point to the original Nintendo DSi System Menu, titled `Launcher`.
+   - `LOAD ERROR` is what your DSi will load if loading what you have set fails, such as the SD card not being inserted.
+If you would like to load into the DSi Menu, then set this to `Launcher`
 1. Save your settings and head back to Unlaunch's menu
 1. Hover over the `TWiLight Menu++` options and find the one that has a path containing `settings.srldr` on the bottom screen
 1. Launch the highlighted option